newatoms/beta/_private/costumer-acquisition/list-potential-costumers.md

 * [BeeBox](https://beebox.nl/blog/19/kinderen-en-gezonde-voeding/) (farm food delivery service): outdated blog.
 * [Butchers Tears (beer)](http://butchers-tears.com/): have no blog but they have a bulletin.
 * [de Prael, Brewery](http://deprael.nl/): have no blog.

+## Cultural Institutions

+* [Concertgebouw](http://www.concertgebouw.nl/): Prestegious house of conteporarie and classical music.
+Just introduced a live stream feature for a reduced price, makes me think they want a bigger online presence.

 ### Sustainable clothing companies